 Second Year (22.5 credits) Summer (8 weeks), Block 3

 - HES462 Off Road Machine Systems Diagnostics / Repair (1.5)

 - HES562 On Highway Machine Systems Diagnostics/Repair (1.5)

 - HES590 Work Placement (2)

 The work Experience courses (HES190, HES290, HES390, HES490, and HES590) are taught at a licensed Finning location.
 (In the rare occurrence that a Finning placement is not available, the student will be required to arrange a practicum placement with the assistance of the College.)

 Students must pass both the school exams and the Heavy Equipment Technician apprenticeship exams in order to progress to the following semester.

 To be eligible to receive a ThinkBIG Service Technician Diploma students must complete all required courses with a GPA of no less than 2.7 and no failing grades.
-Once you have completed all program requirements, please apply to graduate.
+Once students have completed all program requirements, they may apply to graduate.